jasonjac2/OneMoreWiki/~-Developer-Notes.md

    ![TargetPlatform](images/TargetPlatform.png)

 2. Or, use the build.ps1 script
    a.
-By default, this script will build both x86 and x64 installers
+By default, this script will build x64 installers
    b.
-Or you can specify x86 or x64 on the command line and build just the desired version, e.g.
+You can optionally specify 86 or 64 on the command line and build just the desired version, e.g.

-   C:\Github\OneMore> .\build.ps1 x86
+   C:\Github\OneMore> .\build.ps1 86

 Prior to running build.ps1, you must first configure your machine by running this Microsoft tool, provided specifically to allow later versions of VS to build vdproj projects from the command line.